Greenway Closures, Detours and Alerts

 Crabtree Creek Trail Closure from Oxford Road to Kiwanis Park, Between Mile Marker 8 and 9

-Beginning on Monday, July 2, 2018 the Crabtree Creek Trail will be closed between Oxford Road and Kiwanis Park, between mile marker 8 and 9, and anticipated to last for approximately eight weeks.
-The trail is anticipated to re-open in early Sept 2018, contingent on weather conditions.
+Beginning on Monday, July 2 the Crabtree Creek Trail will be closed between Oxford Road and Kiwanis Park, between mile marker 8 and 9, and anticipated to last for approximately four months.
+The trail is anticipated to re-open in mid-December, contingent on weather conditions.
 This map shows the location of the closure.

 Neuse River Trail Closure between Crag Burn Lane and Allen Drive Parking Lot, Mile Marker 14.5, Allen Drive Trail Parking Lot Closed